wamimi/Nelly-Njeri/README.md

-- 👋 Hi, I’m @NellyNjeri
+- 👋 Konnichiwa, i'm Njerii
-- 👀 I’m interested in Software Development, Blockchain Development and Machine Learning.
+- 👀 A passionate student developer on a quest to slay the "skill issues" dragon.
-- 🌱 I’m currently learning Rust and Solidity
+- 🌱 Currently feeding my Rust obsession by Learning and showing up consistently.
-- 💞️ I’m looking to collaborate on Projects on Software Development and Blockchain Development.
-- 📫 How to reach me via Linkedin @Nelly Njeri
-- 😄 Pronouns: She/Her
+- 💞️ I am also tinkering with Solana Development
+- I'm constantly learning and building.
+Keep an eye on this space for future projects!

 <!---
 Nelly-Njeri/Nelly-Njeri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.